 One of the interesting things about esports is that the genre is so broad.
 In traditional sports, pretty much all football broadcasts have the same feel.
 Same for basketball, baseball, and so on.
 You know what to expect.

 But esports is a little different.
-Because there are so many different genres of games being played, there isn’t a one-size-fits-all solution.
-Tournaments could feature sports games, first person shooters, cartoon battle royals, RPGs, or anything in between.
+Because there are so many different types of competitive gaming being played, there isn’t a one-size-fits-all solution.
+Tournaments could feature sports games, first-person shooters, multiplayer battle royals, RPGs, virtual reality, or anything in between.